rehierl/node-tree-outliner/1-0-mathematics/1-1-0-multiset.md

 definition

 * `V := < vi | (vi holds an odd integer) >`
-* instead of listing each value, multisets can be defined by specifying a condition that must be satisfied by each value
+* instead of listing each value, multisets may be defined by specifying a condition that must be satisfied by each value
 * alternative notations - `<:>`, `<;>`, `<,>`, etc.
+* i.e. a set-builder-like notation

 <!-- ======================================================================= -->
 ## which characters to use?